Development of the Gastrointestinal Tract

 Pulmonary Function during and after Pregnancy

 Respiration is not required intrauterine, yet the lung fulfills an important task.
 It produces part of the amniotic fluid.
-Every day, about 15 ml of amniotic fluid per kilogramm of body weight is generated within the embryo.
-From birth, a healthy lung is responsible for oxygen supply, its maximum capacity is reached during the first few years of life.
+Every day, about 15 ml of amniotic fluid per kilogram of body weight is generated within the embryo.
+From birth, a healthy lung is responsible for oxygen supply; its maximum capacity is reached during the first few years of life.

 Popular Exam Questions on the Gastrointestinal Tract and Bronchial System